-For eligible fathers, the 15 days of Paternity leave are obligatory - this aims to foster father's involvement in childcare immediately after the birth.
-According to the National Social Security Institute, 21,743 fathers (including 35 adoptive fathers) took paid leave in 2018: this is equivalent to approximately one-third of all the children born that year.8
+For eligible fathers, the 15 days of Paternity leave are obligatory, intended to foster father's involvement in childcare immediately after the birth.
+According to the National Social Security Institute, 21,974 fathers took paid leave in 2021: this is equivalent to approximately one third of all the children born that year10.

-In 2018, the second year of Parental leave was taken by 92,976 beneficiaries: 939 of them were fathers.
-Moreover, 15,549 of beneficiaries received 50 per cent of the benefits for the second year because they returned to employment.
-Well-paid and higher qualified mothers prefer to return to work and choose other options for childcare (e.g. babysitter, relatives, or a crèche) rather than staying at home.
-For mothers without paid social security, who may be entitled to a monthly social benefit for one year after the birth, the National Agency for Social Assistance reports that 13,641 mothers (1567 of whom received benefits in kind because their age was below the age of 18) received this social benefit in 2018 (i.e. about one fifth of all mothers who gave birth that year).
-In the parental leave was taken by 92,976 benefits in 2018 (i.e. about one fifth of all mothers who gave birth that year).
+In 2021, the second year of Parental leave was taken by 86,083 beneficiaries: 727 of them were fathers.
+Moreover, 15,292 of beneficiaries received 50 per cent of the benefits for the second year because they returned to employment.
+Well-paid and higher qualified mothers prefer to return to work and choose other options for childcare (e.g. babysitter, relatives, or a crèche) rather than staying at home11.
+For mothers without paid social security, who may be entitled to a monthly social benefit for one year after the birth, the National Agency for Social Assistance reports that 12,226 mothers (1,393 of whom received benefits in kind because their age was below the age of 18) received this social benefit in 2021 (i.e. about one fifth of all mothers who gave birth that year)12.